Malassezia Yeast on Scalp: How to Reduce it?

 Certain medical conditions.

-If you notice that the flaking, scaling, and inflammation on your scalp or skin is worsening, immediately consult a doctor.
+If you notice that the flaking, scaling, and inflammation on your scalp or skin are worsening, immediately consult a doctor.

 DERMATOLOGIST TESTED SENSITIVE SKIN AND SCALP CARE